-REASON: To protect the occupiers of nearby residential properties against - REASON: To protect the occupiers of nearby residential properties against noise disturbance during the construction period. - 13.
-No development shall commence on site until a Construction Management Plan (CMP) has been submitted to and approved in writing by the Local Planning Authority (LPA).
-The Construction Management Plan shall address the following matters: - a) How provision is to be made on site for the parking and turning of operatives/contractors'/sub-contractors' vehicles and/or construction vehicles; - b) the measures the developer will be implementing to ensure that operatives'/contractors/sub-contractors' vehicles and/or construction vehicles are parked within the planning application site; - c) the measures for cleaning the wheels and underside of all vehicles leaving the site; - d) a scheme for the suppression of any dust arising during construction or clearance works: - e) the measures for cleaning Oakcroft Lane and Ranvilles Lane to ensure that they are kept clear of any mud or other debris falling from construction vehicles, and f) the areas to be used for the storage of building materials, plant, excavated materials and huts associated with the implementation of the approved development.
+- 12. No development shall commence on site until a Construction Management Plan (CMP) has been submitted to and approved in writing by the Local Planning Authority (LPA).
+The Construction Management Plan shall address the following matters: - a.
+How provision is to be made on site for the parking and turning of operatives/contractors'/sub-contractors' vehicles and/or construction vehicles: - b. the measures the developer will be implementing to ensure that operatives'/contractors/sub-contractors' vehicles and/or construction vehicles are parked within the planning application site;

+- c. the measures for cleaning the wheels and underside of all vehicles leaving the site; - d. a scheme for the suppression of any dust arising during construction or clearance works: - e. the measures for cleaning Ranvilles Lane and Oakcroft Lane to ensure that they are kept clear of any mud or other debris falling from construction vehicles, and - f. the areas to be used for the storage of building materials, plant, excavated materials and huts associated with the implementation of the approved development.